-When exporting water from the Delta, the Department of Water Resources (DWR) must comply with all current State and federal regulatory requirements in effect at the time of the export pumping, including numerous environmental standards, laws, and regulations relating to Delta inflow and outflow, Delta water quality, fish protection, environmental needs, water rights, and the needs of other legal users, including legal in-basin demands.
+When exporting water from the Delta, the DWR must comply with all current State and federal regulatory requirements in effect at the time of the export pumping, including numerous environmental standards, laws, and regulations relating to Delta inflow and outflow, Delta water quality, fish protection, environmental needs, water rights, and the needs of other legal users, including legal inbasin demands.
 These requirements include applicable SWRCB orders, Corps permits, Biological Opinions and other regulatory constraints including any relevant judicial orders in effect at the time of the operation.
 They have established water quality and flow requirements and limits on the rate of export of water that can be pumped by the state and federal pumping plants.
 The proposed project does not increase Delta export rates beyond permitted limits.